numworks/epsilon/poincare/doc/tree.md

 The resulting tree is valid and will be pushed at the end of the `TreeStack`.

-If you need a simplified tree, use `CreateSimplify` with a pattern that is a simplified tree and context values that are simplified too.
+If you need a simplified tree, use `CreateReduce` with a pattern that is a simplified tree and context values that are simplified too.

 > [!NOTE]
 > Pattern matching is only interesting when you have a context.
 Is it not optimal to do for example: